amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

 APIs return response codes that help you understand the status of the API operation.
 The response codes use standard HTTP status codes.

-Here are examples of common response codes and their descriptions:
+Examples of common response codes and their descriptions are:

 ## Common Response Codes and Descriptions